BlueBrain/functionalizer/doc/source/usage.rst

 ~~~~~~~~~~~

 Within an allocation, the following command will convert all parquet files
-present in the Spykfunc output directory, and convert them to a
+present in the `functionalizer` output directory, and convert them to a
 `edges.sonata` file:

 .. code-block:: console